Substance Abuse Resources in Lowell Drug Rehab, Alcohol Rehab & Detox

 SMART Recovery Meetings

-If you feel that AA or NA isn’t really your thing, SMART Recovery could be a good option for you.
+If you feel that AA or NA is not a suitable solution for you, SMART Recovery could be a good option instead.
 The organization takes a less spiritual approach to recovery, basing its program concepts on science and psychology.
 Members attend meetings and follow a 4-point program, which stresses personal responsibility and growth.
 Before you attend your first SMART Recovery meeting, be sure to contact the group’s facilitator first.
-The organization requests that you do so in order to find the right fit for you and your situation.
+The organization requests that you do so to find the right fit for you and your situation.

 There are plenty of drug rehab centers in Lowell, MA but that doesn’t mean you should limit your search to the city limits.
-Considering options elsewhere in the Merrimack Valley or in nearby cities such as Boston can open up a whole range of treatment choices, and you may find that the ideal facility or program for you is a quick drive away.
+Considering options elsewhere in the Merrimack Valley or in nearby cities such as Boston can open a whole range of treatment choices, and you may find that the ideal facility or program for you is a quick drive away.
 You can also consider staying in a facility further away from home or even in another state.
 This may be helpful if you feel you need to cut yourself off from your everyday life.
-National network facilities such as The Recovery Village can be good options if you want to travel out of state.

 - Pelham, NH